No One Listens to Mom

 Finally she said "No. That's not what I need."

-Mother Earth patted the table and said, Will you please all sit down and listen to me for a minute?
+Mother Earth patted the table and said, Will you please listen to me for a minute?
 No one ever hears a word I say."

 "That's because we are young and know more that you do", said John, trying not to sound patronizing.
 But he sat down anyway.
 So did the others.

 "You all have ideas, and I appreciate the thoughts, but they aren't going to work for me.
-You need to understand me before you can help me.
-After all, I am 6 billion years old and I have been getting along fine all that time."
+After all, I am 6 billion years old and I have been getting along fine all this time."

 "But, Mom, your lifestyle is old fashioned" protested Peter, frowning.

-"But Mom, seriously, you don't mean you want us to drop our whole civilization and become a bunch of hunter gatherer savages!" said Peter indignantly".
+"But Mom, seriously, you don't mean you want us to drop our phones and our whole civilization and become a bunch of hunter gatherer savages!" said Peter indignantly".